 The Tires Are Thudding

 If the tire pressure is low in your tires, the tires may need to be refilled or realigned in severe cases.
 The inside of your vehicle's door should have a sticker with information on the most efficient tire pressure for your tires.
 If filling your tires to the proper pressure doesn't stop the thudding, reach out to us and have your tires inspected.
 Bay Area Tire & Service are the tire experts in Severna Park, MD.

 October for your vehicle doesn't have to be spooky; listen for any unusual sounds and make a note of them.
 A diagnosis today can save you in costly repairs tomorrow.
-If your car is making a strange sound, reach out to our expert ASE Certified mechanics at one of our six convenient auto shop locations in Maryland, or click here to schedule an appointment today to get the promptest service.
+If your car is making a strange sound, reach out to our expert ASE Certified mechanics at one of our seven convenient auto shop locations in Maryland, or click here to schedule an appointment today to get the promptest service.